hamk-webdev-intim23a6/palautekooderit/README.md

 > sudo systemctl restart apache2.service
 To use the production environment navigate to [ankkapeli.fi](https://ankkapeli.fi)

+To load the newest main branch from git use:
+> cd /var/www/palautekooderit; sudo git checkout main; sudo git pull; cd
+- sudo is needed because this folder technically belongs to root.

 ### Dev
 Dev is in /home/azureuser/palautekooderit.
 Dev is running with `manage.py runserver` on port 8080.